paddyhockey1/Anaheim-Ducks-Fanblog/README.md

 Future improvements could include a method to filter blog posts by category making locating them easier to both users and the site's administrators.

+* Password Reset Email Notification

+Should a user forget their password, there is no way currently for the user to reset their own personal email.
+A future addition could be that when a user forgets either their username or password, an automated email could be sent to their personal email, which would be added to their user profile with a reset link contained in the email.

+* Contact and Message Page

+A page within the site could be created where the user could contact the site's admin either through email or through a direct message that could be written within the site with no need for an external email address.

 ## User Stories